-St. Andrew's College encourages Middle School students to volunteer a minimum of 15 hours by the end of grade 8.
-The hours may be completed at any time during grades 5 to 8 (holidays included), and must be recorded on the Community Service recording sheet
+St. Andrew's College encourages Middle School students to volunteer a minimum of 15 hours by the end of Grade 8.
+The hours may be completed at any time during Grades 5 to 8 (holidays included), and must be recorded on the Community Service recording sheet

 COMMUNITY GIVING PROJECT

-Introduced in 2015, the Middle School Community Giving Project sends students in grades 5 to 8 out into the community to make an impact, acquire new skills, achieve personal growth, and learn about the world around them.
+Introduced in 2015, the Middle School Community Giving Project sends students in Grades 5 to 8 out into the community to make an impact, acquire new skills, achieve personal growth, and learn about the world around them.

-The other important piece to the Community Giving Project is that affords our boys an opportunity to practice the human qualities of empathy and compassion.
-“As a school, we are continually striving to provide our students with strong ideals set in character education,” says Sabrina D’Angelo, Director of the Middle School.
+The other important piece to the Community Giving Project is that it affords our boys an opportunity to practice the human qualities of empathy and compassion.
+“As a school, we are continually striving to provide our students with strong ideals set in character education,” says Sabrina D’Angelo, Director of Middle School.